 I was in a good mood and feeling very superior since there was so little Philippe could contribute.
 He obviously felt his inferiority and grew frustrated and impatient to be done with his duty.
 It should have been a 30 minute ride to the cellars but we were there in a little over 20 thanks to Philippe's bruised ego and the pace it set for us.

-One of the workers quickly greeted us as we dismounted and tended to our horses.
+One of the workers quickly greeted us and offered to take our horses once we dismounted.
 As they were led away the cellar master came forward and introduced himself all around.
 After a short explanation of what we were about to see he showed us into the closest of the cellars.
 Philippe was still somewhat embittered it seemed and opted to forego the activity.
 Instead he found a bit of shade nearby and stretched himself out to rest.

 Each cask was marked with a vintage year, variety of the wine and our family crest as well as the vintner responsible for the making of the wine itself.
 Some of the barrels had rolls of parchment tacked to them with historical notes about the weather, soil conditions and so forth.
 One note even mentioned that there was an exceptional number of bees that year and the harvest was so many tons more than it had been in previous years because of all the extra vines that had been pollinated.
 The cellar master told us that every little environmental concern no matter how minute can not only affect the amount of grapes harvested but also the flavor the grapes will produce as well.